 The department believes that a demonstrated ability to teach is an important part of a graduate-level education in Physics.
 Consequently, three quarters of teaching are a requirement for the Ph.D. in physics.
 Teaching duties vary from course to course but can include leading discussion sections, laboratory sections, meeting with students informally through office hours, and grading homework and exams.
 Beginning Autumn 2018/19 it is possible to petition to receive teaching requirement credit by working as a course assistant (CA) for a maximum of two quarters.
-See detailed instructions <a href="https://example.com/here/beauto-separate-s
+See detailed instructions here.